Masses, Sheets and Rigid SCFTs: Acknowledgements

 A.B would also like to thank ICTS-TIFR (Bengaluru), TIFR (Mumbai), University of Amsterdam and the organizers of the DESY Theory workshop for opportunities to talk about this work when it was in progress.
 A.B and J.D would also like to thank the organizers of the 2017 Pollica workshop on ``\textit{Dualities and superconformal field theories}'' for their hospitality and the participants of the workshop for many stimulating questions and discussions.
 We acknowledge the support received from the ERC STG grant 306260 for participation in the 2017 Pollica Workshop.
 Finally, we thank ICTS-TIFR (Bengaluru) for hospitality during the ``\textit{Quantum Fields, Geometry and Representation Theory 2018}" program (code: ICTS/qftgrt/2018/07) where this paper was completed.

-A.B is currently supported by a postdoctoral fellowship of the NHETC, Rutgers.
+A.B is currently supported by a postdoctoral fellowship of the NHETC, Rutgers and DOE grant DE-SC0010008.
 While at DESY(Theory) and University of Hamburg, A.B was supported by a postdoctoral fellowship under the SFB 676 collaborative research group of DFG.

 The work of J.D.~was supported by the National Science Foundation under Grant Number PHY-1620610.